malacupa/invoke-slowshareenum/README.md

 # Invoke-SlowShareEnum

-Tool to use in internal penetration test or for any other review of available SMB shares in Windows domain.
-Enumerates Windows files and folders in shares on all AD domain-joined computers and outputs 1 CSV file for each found share.
+Wrapper around `net view` to use in internal penetration test or for any other review of available files on SMB shares in Windows domain.
+Enumerates files and folders in shares on all AD domain-joined computers and outputs 1 CSV file for each found share.
 The generated CSV files can then be reviewed to find sensitive files.
-It enumerates in parallel but isn't very fast by simple `net view`.
+It enumerates in parallel but isn't very fast.

 ## Install